aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 We essentially had to add rules to make sure that the defender could move and hit the enemy (just like the enemy can hit the player).
 We also modified the enemy's potentials to move: now the enemy can only move if it is alive (health > 0), this is to ensure that it (the enemy) will stop "dead in its tracks" when it is "killed" by the defender.
 Obviously, the code now has to declare an initial health for the enemy too, not just for the player.

-The enemy was also made a little slower than the defender, by specifying that the time taken for it to move in any direction is 0.2 seconds, which is more than the (default) of 0.1 seconds of the potentials where the Event's duration is undeclared.
+The enemy was also made a little slower than the defender, by specifying that the time taken for it to move in any direction is 0.2 "seconds", which is more than the (default) of 0.1 "seconds" of the potentials where the Event's duration is undeclared.

 Figures 6-9 show some more commented screenshots that illustrate the execution of this program in the REPL.